Pandemic projects: Inland NW Trinity Project volunteer's idea takes off: Wooden crosses carted worldwide

 “The response to the story has given me some of the best interactions I’ve experienced,” he said.

-He’s connected with parents who’ve lost children to brain cancer or seizures.
+He’s connected with parents who have lost children to brain cancer or seizures.

 “A woman who’d lost her 19-year-old daughter came to choose a cross,” Hendricks said.
 “Her story stuck with me.
 She said she felt the spirit of her daughter in my workshop.
 That meant so much to me.”